ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Some of this code is just downright experimental:

 * Some code is made in such a way as to stretch out what the code does along different axis.
-The early drafts are to get the code working, and the later drafts will make it more comforming to expectations in how it does that thing.
+The early drafts are to get the code working, and the later drafts will make it conform to expectations more in how it does that thing.
 * Some code was written deliberately hard in order to be a puzzle for my writing skills.
 I learn from these anti-patterns: in constructing the code and recognizing why it would be difficult to maintain.

 In other words, this is my sandbox.
 You get a peek inside what I'm curious about.
 I move very fast and break a lot of things here, since I have limited evening and weekend time to move this work forward.
+I focus on getting to green, and sometimes that means the code is not refactored when you check in.

 **Code is only partly measured by how it performs as expected-- it should communicate, tell a story.**